jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

            + parse_timestamp(timestamp, 1)
         )

-  the terminal shows all tests are still passing
+  all tests are still passing

 * I remove ``get_hour`` and ``get_minutes``
 * I remove ``test_duration_calculation`` since it is now covered by ``test_duration_w_hours_and_minutes``